History of rail transport in Portugal

 In 1944 and 1945 train services throughout Portugal had to be severely reduced due to nationwide shortage of coal, which also prompted CP to investigate and order diesel locomotives and railcars.
 The first mainline diesel locomotives (Série 1500) were introduced in 1948, as were the Swedish-built Série 0100 diesel railcars.

 In 1957 overhead electrification (at 25 kV 50 Hz) was introduced between Lisbon and Entroncamento.
-The electrification was extended northwards to Oporto in 1966.
+The electrification was extended northwards to Porto in 1966.
 The final steam locomotives on the Iberian gauge lines were withdrawn from service in the 1970s; some steam workings on metre gauge lines continued into the 1980s.

 In 1959 the first line of the Lisbon Metro opened.
 In the same year, the first wide-gauge locomotives CP Class 3150 were used.

 Following the Carnation Revolution in 1974, CP was nationalised in 1975.

 In 1988, the metre gauge Sabor and Dão lines closed, followed by the northern sections of the remaining Douro metre gauge lines in 1990.

 Until 1999 there was no rail crossing over the River Tagus at Lisbon; all trains to/from the Algarve had to terminate at Barreiro on the south bank of the River Tagus and passengers had to cross the river by ferry.
 The 25th April Bridge was subsequently adapted to include a rail deck and through services commenced from Lisbon to the Algarve, as well as the Fertagus commuter rail service.

 In 1999 the Alfa Pendular high speed electric tilting train service was introduced on the Braga-Oporto-Lisbon-Faro line, with through trains south of Lisbon starting in 2003.

 The early years of the 21st century saw the contraction of the network, notably the closure of most of the narrow gauge railways in Portugal (such as the highly scenic Tua line).
-After 2009, the only metre gauge lines left in service were the Metro de Mirandela and the Vouga line.
+After 2009, the only metre gauge lines left in service were the Metro de Mirandela (closed in December 2018) and the Vouga line.